cprunty4/SportsBook/README.md

 # background
-I started this code in 2020 that runs on the Azure cloud <a href="https://cullens-sportsbook.azurewebsites.net/">click here</a>

 This repo contains the front end code.
+I started this code in 2020.
+It runs on the Azure cloud <a href="https://cullens-sportsbook.azurewebsites.net/">cullens-sportsbook.azurewebsites.net</a>

 The back end api code is in a different github repo that I started in 2017.
-The back end has a admin tool that connects to a Azure SQL database.  <a href="https://entity-types-backend-admin.azurewebsites.net/"> click here</a>
+The code has not been made public yet.
+The tool connects to a Azure SQL database.  <a href="https://entity-types-backend-admin.azurewebsites.net/"> entity-types-backend-admin.azurewebsites.net</a>

 I'm using Visual Studio Code.

-The code for the back end admin has not been made public yet.  here's some commands I for debugging:
+Here's some commands I use for debugging:

 # build command
 dotnet build .\\SportsBook.sln /p:Configuration=Debug /p:Platform="Any CPU"